cmgo412/visual-argument-2021spring/README.md

 # <b>Head Above Water</b>

 This is the repository for my visual argument assignment in Composing Digital Media (Spring 2021).
-Because the rationale behind the project is to explore the affordances of [insert], I have decided to [insert].
+Because the rationale behind the project is to explore the affordances of images as a medium and to make a rhetorical claim through the juxtaposition of images and text, I have decided to revolve my project around the idea of burnout and the importance of reaching out to your support network during a mental health crisis.
 All components for the project are explained below. *For more information regarding the assignment, please refer to [assignment.md](https://github.com/cmgo412/visual-argument-2021spring/blob/master/assignment.md).*

 ### Project Proposal